openid/OpenID4VP/openid-4-verifiable-presentations-1_0.md

 <{{examples/request/request_object_client_id_did.json}}

-Note that to use `client_id_scheme` values `entity_id` and `did`, Verifiers MUST be confidential clients.
+Note: To use `client_id_scheme` values `entity_id` and `did`, Verifiers MUST be confidential clients.
 This might require changes to the technical design of native apps as such apps are typically public clients.

 Other specifications can define further values for the `client_id_scheme` parameter.
 It is RECOMMENDED to use collision-resistant names for such values.